alexMcosta/website/content/aws/ec2.md

 ---
 title: "EC2"
 date: 2018-11-07T07:27:10-08:00
-draft: true
+draft: false
 ---

 ## EC2

 ## Summary
-EC2(Eclastic Compute Cloud) is a virtual compiutational enviroment offered as a service from AWS and works as the computational mechanism in cloud enviroments.
+EC2(Elastic Compute Cloud) is a virtual computational environment offered as a service from AWS and works as the computational mechanism in cloud environments.

 ### Different Types of EC2 Instances